-If you look at wireless routers that were launched since the summer of 2015, you will notice that many of them advertise a technology called MU-MIMO or Multi-User MIMO and that they promise wireless transfers that are up to four times faster than on traditional routers.
-What is MU-MIMO except for a funny-sounding acronym that you don’t understand?
+If you study the wireless routers that were launched since the summer of 2015, you notice that most of them advertise a technology called MU-MIMO or Multi-User MIMO and they also promise wireless transfers that are up to four times faster than on traditional routers.
+What is MU-MIMO except for a funny-sounding acronym that you do not understand?
 What does MU-MIMO do on your wireless router and should you buy a router with this technology?
 Read this guide and learn everything you need to know:

 The number of simultaneous data streams is limited by the minimum number of antennas in use.
-In SU-MIMO, you can have up to four data streams simultaneously, if your router has four antennas.
+If your router has four antennas, in SU-MIMO, you can have up to four data streams simultaneously.
 For example, a wireless router that can transmit or receive on two antennas can handle two users simultaneously.
 A router with four antennas can handle four separate streams and up to four clients simultaneously.
 Since on many WiFi networks you have multiple wireless clients that are connected, each requesting access to their data stream, the router acts like a machine gun mounted to a merry-go-round.
 It rattles off bits of data very quickly to multiple devices in turn.
 Each device waits its turn to send and receive data, so when a new device connects, the line and the wait become longer.
 Therefore, the more devices you connect to a wireless router that is using SU-MIMO, the bigger the latency becomes and the less speed you get for each device.

 MU-MIMO, Multi-User MIMO or Multi-User Multiple Input Multiple Output is the ability to transmit to several clients simultaneously, instead of just one, or to transfer data to a network client using multiple data streams at once and thus increase the speed of the transfer.
 With this transfer method, a wireless router can "talk" to more than one user at a time on a single wireless radio channel or to one user using multiple data streams on the same channel.

-There are different types of MU-MIMO implementations that are found in wireless routers:
+There are different types of MU-MIMO implementations that are found in wireless routers and devices:

 - 2x2 MIMO - it offers two spatial streams of wirelessly transmitting and receiving data on the same channel or frequency.
 For this implementation, you need only two antennas, and you can simultaneously connect a maximum of two clients, one on each stream.